ryan-lab-duke/gds-applications-site/_sources/activities/week3/activity-03.md

 ## Task 4 (5 points)

-* Make a chloropleth map showing a variable of interest
+* Make a choropleth map showing a variable of interest

 * Customize the plot so it looks more presentable.